 - Door To Door

 Here we will go over in-depth the advantages of using online prospecting tools for small business owners.

 Using email for business prospects is an excellent tool because it’s fast, reliable, free, and you can get access to it pretty much anywhere.

 By sending emails about what your company can offer, it helps your prospect see just how excellent your service or product is.

-When using email as a prospecting tool, remember that you must use an attractive and compelling title to your email.
+When using email as a prospecting tool, remember that you must use an attractive and compelling title for your email.
 If you don’t, it may never get opened, and you’ve lost the potential client.